rachcop2/recipe-website-coding-challenge/README.md

 A Vue.js-based recipe website that allows users to browse and view detailed recipes.

-This project current state satisfies the requirements of the Coding Challenge to create a recipe website which satisfies the following criteria:
+This project's current state satisfies the requirements of the Coding Challenge to create a recipe website that satisfies the following criteria:

 ## Features

 ### Home Page
-- Search input
+- Search Input
 - Search button
 - Search results with pagination (5 per page) and ability to filter by cuisine
 - For each search result, display the following information: